 Call an Ambulance

-In many slip and falls, the police are not involved, meaning there is no police report documenting that the accident occurred.
+In many slips and falls, the police are not involved, meaning there is no police report documenting that the accident occurred.
 However, a report written by an ambulance driver or paramedic is a good alternative to a traditional police report.
 Also, it is a good idea to insist on medical treatment since it is often difficult to determine how serious an injury is immediately after falling.
 Calling emergency services is usually the fastest way to obtain medical treatment.

 Contact an Attorney